lepelog/botw-all-compendium-pictures-routing/route.md

-ancient arrow, **Fire Keese** in Cave, follow the flying machine hater (aka ancient AD) route to Shrine near Eldin Bridge, **Igneo Pebblit** on the way, **Igneo Talus** after last gale, glide over to Goron City, get Flamebreaker Shorts, **Fireproof Lizard** on a stone on the way to Goron elder, activate Shrine, **Rock Octorok**, go and free Yunobo, **Cobble Crusher** inside, ice arrows
+ancient arrow, **Fire Keese** in Cave, follow the flying machine hater (aka ancient AD) route to Shrine near Eldin Bridge, **Igneo Pebblit** on the way, **Igneo Talus** after last gale, glide over to Goron City, get Flamebreaker leg and chest piece, **Fireproof Lizard** on a stone on the way to Goron elder, activate Shrine, **Rock Octorok**, go and free Yunobo, **Cobble Crusher** inside, ice arrows